Anil Kumar Mandal: Biography

 Anil K. Mandal was born in a village named Ghanashyambati, South 24 Parganas district in the Indian state of West Bengal to Jayalaxmi and Manik Chandra Mandal.He did his primary education in Parvati FP School under guidance of his father who was Headmaster of the same school.
-His secondary education was in Bawali Higher Seconadry School.
+His secondary education was in Bawali Higher Secondary School.
 He graduated in medicine in 1981 from Nil Ratan Sircar Medical College and Hospital of the University of Calcutta and moved to Dr R.P.
 Centre for Ophthalmic Sciences of the All India Institute of Medical Sciences, Delhi from where he secured an MD in 1986.
 Subsequently, he did his senior residency at Dr. R. P. Centre itself and earned a Diplomate of National Board from the National Board of Examinations in 1987.
 Later, he joined L. V. Prasad Eye Institute, Hyderabad where he is a consultant specializing in cataract, glaucoma and pediatric ophthalmology.
 In between, he had two sabbaticals as a visiting research fellow at Kellogg Eye Centre, Michigan, and Doheny Eye Institute.
 He also serves as a faculty of the Indian Association of Community Ophthalmology (INACO).

 Mandal has done extensive studies on glaucoma and is credited with the development of an alternative surgical protocol for treating pediatric glaucoma.
 He developed an integrated approach for treating glaucoma which incorporated choosing the right surgical method, preservation of residual vision, studying genetic aspects and imparting genetic counselling.
 His studies assisted in widening the understanding of glaucoma, particularly developmental glaucoma and pediatric glaucoma.
 His studies have been documented by way of over 75 articles and he also serves as a reviewer for the Indian Journal of Ophthalmology.